aer0ss/aerofs/docs/engineering/design/docker.md

 0. db password (rudy's work)

-0. vk calls Identity to retrieve CRL on launch.

-0. dryad

 0. following bootstrap tasks:
     update-monitoring-password
-    bifrost-sanity-check
-    sanity-check

 0. TS sanity check?
 Change-Id: Ic70edc0ce09096d67d2bd0a2ec083895d49d407d

 0. redis: how to run "sysctl vm.overcommit_memory = 1"?

-0. fallback to last target when boot fails.

 Logistic items:

 0. Use stable rather than alpha CoreOS release channel (by the time of writing stable doesn't support gz+b64 cloud-config encoding.

-0. Some images may be unofficial builds.
-We should only use official images.

 0. Right before release, verify all the code/scripts that duplicate with the original source are still consistent with the original.
 In particular,